Isty001/rogue-craft/README.md

 ### <a name="Plans"></a>Plans

-This is just a rough list of planned features for the near future, not necessarily in order.
+This is just a rough list of planned features.

 * Lighting
     * Portable light sources that can be carried by the player